robuspospolitus/girly-time-tracker/README.md

 # Girly time tracker

-Girly Time Tracker is a simple and fun app for collecting and tracking time spent on specific activities.
+Girly Time Tracker is a simple and fun app for collecting an d tracking time spent on specific activities.
 Recommended for everyday use, especially for activities like training, work, or hobbies.
 A pleasant alternative for those who don't use spreadsheets or are encouraged by the app's design.

 This project is in development.
 New updates are constantly being released, introducing new content and improvements.